ionelmc/python-manhole/README.rst

 ========

 * Uses unix domain sockets, only root or same effective user can connect.
-* Current implementation runs a daemon thread that waits for connection.
+* Can run the connection in a thread or in a signal handler (see ``oneshot_on`` option).
+* Can start the thread listening for connections from a singla handler (see ``activate_on`` option)
 * Compatible with apps that fork, reinstalls the Manhole thread after fork - had to monkeypatch os.fork/os.forkpty for this.
+* The thread is compatible with apps that use signalfd (will mask all signals for the Manhole threads).

 Options
 -------